openharmony/docs/en/application-dev/reference/apis/js-apis-sim.md

 addIccDiallingNumbers\(slotId: number, type: ContactType, diallingNumbers: DiallingNumbersInfo\): Promise\<void\>

-Adds contact numbers for the SIM card in the specified slot.
+Adds contact numbers to the SIM card in the specified slot.
 This API uses a promise to return the result.

 **System API**: This is a system API.